-Promoting local perspectives and on-the-ground experiences and facilitating knowledge exchange between experts1 and nonexperts is key in reducing risks associated with flooding and air pollution, but a challenge nonetheless.
+Promoting local perspectives and on-the-ground experiences and facilitating knowledge exchange between experts and nonexperts is key in reducing risks associated with flooding and air pollution, but a challenge nonetheless.
 Public engagement for knowledge exchange purposes has proven to be governed by an incapacity to create a non-hierarchical and safe space for cocreation in which the public feels empowered to contribute knowledge and the experts are dissociated from the authoritarian

 - 25 figure (Whatmore and Landström, 2011).
 Genuine knowledge exchange requires a "substantial" approach to public engagement, in order to "improve the quality of decision-making, to create more socially robust scientific and technological solutions" (Wilsdon and Willis, 2004, p.39).
 In this approach, active citizens are subjects rather than objects in the governance of science and technology.
-Specifically, substantial public engagement would require: (1) a public that is encouraged to deliberate jointly with the experts in contrast to only being allowed to voice an opinion; (2) agreement that the goal is to reach - 30 consensus between the two (or more) parties involved, and not just exploring different views; (3) breaking knowledge hierarchies and actively promoting the experiences, opinions, and agendas of experts and non-experts equally; and (4) inclusion of underrepresented groups or groups who usually hold more critical, strong and dissimilar views (Wilsdon and Willis, 2004, p.39).
+Specifically, substantial public engagement would require: (1) a public that is encouraged to deliberate jointly with the experts in contrast to only being allowed to voice an opinion; (2) agreement that the goal is to reach - 30 consensus, and not just exploring different views; (3) breaking knowledge hierarchies and actively promoting the experiences, opinions, and agendas of experts and non-experts equally; and (4) inclusion of underrepresented groups or groups who usually hold more critical, strong and dissimilar views (Wilsdon and Willis, 2004, p.39).
 In other words, if participation is not to be an empty and vacuous process it must come hand-in-hand with a redistribution of power.
 Levels of participation have been represented through the metaphor of a ladder.
 On the first rungs, there are efforts to educate people.
 These are followed by citizen consultation initiatives, where citizens have a say, but where it is uncertain how, or whether, those views are incorporated.
-The highest rung represents citizen-control, beyond an equal partnership with
+The highest rung represents citizen-control, in detriment to an equal partnership with traditional power holders (Arnstein, 1969).
+This highest form of participation may be expressed in terms of partnership between citizens and traditional power holders, when the process becomes a negotiation.

-1 By experts we include anybody who investigates, works with, or manages flooding and air pollution.
+&lt;sup>1 By experts we include anybody who investigates, works with, or manages flooding and air pollution.